lucasjoliveau/doc/en/administration/odoo_sh/getting_started/first_module.md

-Or, from your computer, if you have an [installation of Odoo](../../on_premise/source.html):
+Or, from your computer, if you have an [installation of Konvergo ERP](../../on_premise/source):

     $ ./odoo-bin scaffold my_module ~/src/odoo-addons/

-If you do not want to bother installing Odoo on your computer, you can also [`download this module structure template`](../../../_downloads/b7f3a4243ae7f3166cd5c4d23a256739/my_module.zip) in which you replace every occurrences of _my_module_ to the name of your
+If you do not want to bother installing Konvergo ERP on your computer, you can also [`download this module structure template`](../../../_downloads/b7f3a4243ae7f3166cd5c4d23a256739/my_module.zip) in which you replace every occurrences of _my_module_ to the name of your